Table of Contents

 Challenges:

-- Time zone differences can make communication slower.
+- Time zone differences can slow communication.

 Ideal for: